 Over the next several years, I continued to attend the ISNR conferences and added more equipment and software, including the Q20 QEEG, LORETA Z score, NeuroGuide, NeuroField, Peak Achievement Trainer, Thought Technology Biograph, NeuroGen, Cygnet, Pendant, nirHEG, pirHEG, NeurOptimal, and the LENS.
 My many mentors have included Sue Othmer, Paul Swingle, Elmer Green, Joel Lubar, Cory Hammond, Nancy White, Bob Thatcher, and Nick Dogris.
 I became Board Certified in Neurofeedback (BCIA), and went on to train interns, all of whom are now successful neurofeedback practitioners.

-By the time I started my second sabbatical (April 2019), I had clocked over 8000 hours of direct experience in neurofeedback over an 18 year period.
+By April 2019, I had clocked over 8000 hours of direct experience in neurofeedback over an 18 year period.
 I had owned and learned to operate more than 8 neurofeedback systems.
-The two that I used the most the last few years have been the LENS (for TBI) and NeurOptimal (for brain enhancement).
+The two that I used the most the last few years had been the LENS (for TBI) and NeurOptimal (for brain enhancement).
 I closed the Santa Barbara Brain Fitness and left California, a state I had lived in for the past 50 years.